 Editor's note: How the LDNSR retrieves these FQDNs is FFS, there are two ways being proposed, one is to retrieve the information from UDR, and the other is to retrieve the information from SMF.

 - The SMF selects the LDNSR serving the PDU session and configure the LDNSR to the UE as the DNS Server for the PDU Session if used.

-Editor's note: How the SMF decides the LDNSR is FFS, there are two ways being proposed on board, one is using interaction between LDNSR (acting as AF) and SMF with subscription mechanism, and the other one is using NF selection mechanism provided by NRF.
+- The LDNSR is selected by using interaction between LDNSR (acting as AF) and SMF with subscription mechanism.

 - The LDNSR maintains a PDU session context during the lifetime of the PDU session and needs to be made aware of the release of the PDU Session.

 Editor's note: How the LDNSR maintains a PDU session context bound to the User PDU Session is FFS.
 There are two ways being proposed, one is using the LDNSR subscribing as AF for PDU Session Status from the SMF, and the other is using new Nldnsr services invoked by the SMF.

 - The LDNSR supports to inform SMF with IP addressing information of EAS selected by DNS, which that may trigger SMF to perform local UPF insertion/relocation if needed.

+- LDNSR uses AF influence on traffic routing procedure to informs SMF.